groove-x/pura/README.md

 Pura is a simple embedded visualization framework inspired by the Processing API and based on the python-trio async/await event loop.

-During development it's productive to have visualizations that let you see and alter the internal state of your program.
-Pura lets you create these easily along side your regular code, and view them remotely from a web browser.
+During development, it's productive to have visualizations that let you see and alter the internal state of your program.
+Pura lets you create these easily alongside your regular code, and view them remotely from a web browser.
 This is especially useful when the device running your Python program doesn't otherwise have a display.